AWS at Scale Side Quest. Platform Concepts

 If you are building a product or platform that is growing and expanding and you are still deploying into your first and only AWS account, stop ✋.

 Think about how you might want to manage your AWS platform at scale.
 Why?
-Because deploying AWS organisations into this account once it is full of AWS resources is a no-go, don’t do it as it becomes your ‘management account‘.
+Because deploying AWS organisations into this account once it is full of AWS resources is a no-go, don’t do it, eventual it will become your ‘management account‘.

 AWS Management Account - AWS at Scale